JoseCanova/JoseCanova/README.md

 Its good ..if does not have any service
 Better we can fit bellow.

+Which db diagram represents transitions on relational databases.
+Entity-Relationship?
+That is repreeentented by the constraints
+In the model.

-Next == Last sounds like a queue dillema.
+Next == Last sounds like a queue willema.
 Drop all vertex in a queue and mark visited.
 So put when it appear and call the queue as list and the list as visited.
 Since you have to ask ..is it visited?